sitinc/dialogflowcx-webhook-tsdocker-template/README.md

  - Cloud Run: ExpressJS Dialogflow CX Webhook Fulfillment API Gateway
  - Cloud Build Trigger: GitHub -> Build & Test -> Artifact Registry -> Cloud Run

 Dedicated services accounts (SAs) are used for cloud run, and least possible priviledges as assigned to it and service-specific SAs like cloud build and Dialogflow CX.
+Custom HTTP username and password headers are used between Cloud Run Webhooks and Dialogflow CX, all managed by Terraform.

 Multiple environments are managed under a single branch to simplify the inter-referencing of configurations.
 The expected behaviour of multi-brand IaC is that both the "main" branch and "uat" branch would each have "main" and "uat" resources for their GCP project-isolated environments.